 "This creates risks to pedestrians, bicyclists, residents and motorists going down the road," Chesavage said, referring to the new lane design.
 "This takes the speeding problem and brings it front door to residents who are trying to come out of driveways."

 Chesavage asked the council to immediately restore Middlefield Road to its original four-lane (with no turning lane) setup.
 He also asked the city to find out who is behind the new striping proposal, which he and Tashbook both said was done with absolutely no public outreach.

 "We discovered this by virtue of it having been done," Chesavage said.

 Though the council did not respond to the residents' comments (the item was not on the council's agenda and members, by protocol, don't respond to comments made during the "oral communications" period), Keene said staff has been directed to fix the problem and restore the lanes.

 "I want to apologize to the residents affected by the work," Keene said.
 "Public Works staff are correcting the situation over the next week or so by restoring on-street parking and a preexisting bike lane."

-Sartor said Tuesday he expected the restoration to be completed this week.
+Sartor said he expects the restoration to be completed in a few days.